Student Loan Default Prevention

 Certain education costs can be used as tax benefits.
 You can also use your student loan interest as a deduction.
 Tuition and fees can be deducted too.
 Visit the IRS web site for more information.

-If you're not sure where to begin on planning your budget, use this smart spending budget.
+If you're not sure where to begin on planning your budget, visit Federal Student Aid Budgeting for help.

 A student loan will go into default when you fail to make payments and your account is 270 days delinquent.
 Once the loan is considered in default, the entire balance (principal, interest, and collection fees) is immediately due and payable.